pocketbase/dart-sdk/README.md

 // You can subscribe to the `PB_CONNECT` event if you want to listen to the realtime connection connect/reconnect events.
 🔓 pb.realtime.subscribe(subscription, callback, {filter?, expand?, fields?, query, headers});

-// Unsubscribe from a subscription (if empty - unsubscibe from all registered subscriptions).
+// Unsubscribe from a subscription (if empty - unsubscribe from all registered subscriptions).
 🔓 pb.realtime.unsubscribe([subscription = '']);

 // Unsubscribe from all subscriptions starting with the provided prefix.